Photic/CIC-VirtualWhiteBoard/README.md

   - Sam would like to add Jennifer as a new user of the whiteboard and give her a login
   - Bertha would love if she could post a youtube video that she saw last week
   - Sam would like to be able to change his password, Bertha keeps logging in and posting for him
+  - Sam does not like his name on the whiteboard and would like to change it to "Sam Wise"

 ## Completed Frontend
   - Sam and Bertha wants to use the virtual whiteboard, to do this they must first login with the team given login